LisaFedane/udacity---fullstack---movie_trailer/README.md

 3. Show the movie trailer

 -This is written in Python 2.7.11
--The program will launch a webbrowser page and should exhibits movie poster tiles with the title and summary beneath the art.
+-The program will launch a webbrowser page and exhibits movie poster tiles with the title and summary beneath the art.
 -You should be able to click on the art to launch and view the youtube trailer

 ## Getting Started